GambuzX/Ascii-Raider/docs/README.md

 This is not as much a code smell but more a violation of the first of the SOLID principles: the LevelController class does to much and although we could argue that it "only" controls the Level, we should refactor it and divide the code into smaller classes with less responsibilities.

-## Important Discussions
+## Additional Topics

-This is an extra chapter filled with discussions that we think that are relevant, not only to justify certain decisions in our code but also to discuss problems that didn't seem to fit in any other chapter.
+This is an extra chapter filled with topics that we considered relevant, not only to justify certain decisions in our code but also to discuss problems that didn't seem to fit in any other chapter.

 ### Save Data in Model and Efficiency
 One  of the first problems that we had was how to save data in the LevelModel.
 Our basic unit was the Element and so our first solution was to save all the different derived elements in only **one list**.